DrunkenToast/gui-project/testing_results.md

 ## Negative tests

-### Form should be invalid when password don't match
+### Form should be invalid when passwords don't match

 We enter a value in the password field and a different value in the confirm password field.